NirajanBanjade/NirajanBanjade/README.md

 Hi there! 👋 I'm Nirajan, a Computer Science student who loves building real-world systems, solving complex problems, and learning something new every day.

 ---
+---

+## 🔒 Note on Private Projects

+Some of my most recent and advanced work — including research on LLM fine-tuning, distributed data pipelines, and domain-specific NLP — is part of an ongoing academic collaboration and is kept **private due to research guidelines**.

+If you're interested in learning more, feel free to reach out!
+I'm happy to discuss the work in more detail or share examples privately when appropriate.

+📬 nirajanbanjade321@gmail.com

 ## 🌱 **Currently Learning**